Climate finance hits hurdle in greening meat and dairy | DW | 05.10.2020

 Demand for meat and dairy is too high for it to be met by sustainable farming, which takes up more land

-The IPCC, the gold-standard on climate science, has said climate change could be slowed by switching to plant-based diets, particularly in richer countries.
+The IPCC, the gold-standard on climate science, has said climate change could in part be slowed by switching to plant-based diets, particularly in richer countries.
 This is where oat milk comes in.

 Oatly, the biggest player in the alternative milk industry, is valued at $2 billion, and is considering an initial public offering that could push that up to $5 billion, Bloomberg News reported in September.
 For a business whose core product is made by mixing two cheap and readily available ingredients — oats and water — the Swedish food company founded in the 1990s has seen incredible growth since entering the US market four years ago.